What is inflammation?

 Most of us are familiar with the acute inflammation we experience when we stub a toe or perhaps cut a finger.
 This is the redness, warmth, swelling, and pain around tissues and joints that occurs in response to an injury.
 Our body’s immune system sends an army of white blood cells to the injured area, creating visible redness and swelling.
 This raises the blood flow to the area of injury or infection.
 It can cause redness and warmth.
 This protective process may trigger nerves and cause pain.
 This natural process is also the same if your body encounters bacteria or a virus like with a cold or flu.
 In these examples, the body’s acute inflammation reaction is essential—without it, injuries could fester and simple infections can become much more serious.

 Acute inflammation is a short-lived, protective response.
 When the body recognizes something as foreign it activates the inflammatory system to respond and take action.
-Intermittent bouts of inflammation are what helps keep us healthy and most of the time, you don’t need to worry too much about acute inflammation.
+Intermittent bouts of inflammation are what help keep us healthy and most of the time, you don’t need to worry too much about acute inflammation.
 You may apply cold compresses to reduce swelling.
 Usually, a short period of time is required to let the inflammation help with healing.
 However, problems arise when inflammation turns into chronic, or long-term inflammation.

 Chronic inflammation is when the inflammation response is too high and lingers for a long time.
 The immune system continues to pump out white blood cells and chemical messengers that prolong the process.
 The body perceives it is under constant attack and so the immune system keeps fighting accordingly.
 This prolonged response can cause damage to healthy tissues in the body as white blood cells end up attacking nearby healthy tissues and organs.